kloq5/myproject1/README.md

 # myproject1
 this is my project
-this pro crated by khalif
+this pro crated by khalid